electrikmilk/cherri/compiler/actions.md

 ### `parameters`

-Arguments are defined using a `argumentDefinition` for each argument.
-It has two main fields, one that defines the argument `name`, this will be used in error messages.
+Parameters are defined using a `parameterDefinition` for each parameter.
+It has two main fields, one that defines the argument
+`name` for the action, this will be used in error messages.
 The other defines the valid type for the argument, this is compared against the value type of the argument received in parsing.
 This is also used to know the minimum number of arguments for the action.
 Both of these checks happen during parsing, right after parsing the arguments for the action.

+Parameters correlate almost directly to arguments.

 ```go
 type parameterDefinition struct {